 One thing we have learned from this pandemic is that we must keep one foot in the present and one foot in the future.
 Planning for what is possible means planning for multiple scenarios, and defining a clear, proactive, and aligned decision-making process.

-Creating a strategic plan for the future
+How to create a strategic plan for the future

 Scenario-based strategic planning is a tool you can use to identify potential threats or opportunities that then become the foundation for any contingency planning you undertake.